 When you want to stop motion, including sports action and moving wildlife, especially in the low light wildlife is most often active in and that sports are typically played in, f/5.6 will often be found barely adequate at best for the 800mm focal length magnification.

-When you want to isolate the subject from even a busy, distracting background, this lens is nearly the best available.
+When you want to isolate the subject from even a busy, distracting background, this lens is among the best available.
 At f/5.6, the 800mm focal length creates a shallow depth of field that combines with the strong 800mm super-telephoto magnification to deliver one of the strongest background blurs available in any lens (at equivalent focus distances or subject framing, equal to 400mm f/2.8).
 Most of the common uses for this lens do not permit manipulation of the background, and the backgrounds found in many of the venues this lens will be used in tend to be busy and distracting.
 Use this lens to blur the distractions away, turning advertisement banners, fans, and their clothing, apparatus, gear, seating, brush, etc., into blurs of color, making the subject stand out, popping from the frame.
+This example illustrates the maximum blur this lens can create:

 Practically everything in the EF 400mm f/2.8L IS III lens was new, including the image stabilization system that achieved an impressive up to 5-stop CIPA rating.
 The RF 400mm F2.8 L IS Lens upped that rating slightly to 5.5 stops, with the increase directly attributed to the RF mount (note that this lens does not support coordinated IS, but IBIS is said to still provide some benefits).
 Based on this RF lens, the RF 800mm F5.6 gets a rating that is a bit lower — 4.5 stops.